2026

 Alavi, Khashayar; Jansen, Anna; Steininger, Melissa; Mustafa, Sarah Al-Haj; Müllers, Johannes; Surges, Rainer; Helmstaedter, Christoph; von Wrede, Randi; Krüger, Björn

-Graph Neural Networks for Analyzing Eye Fixation Patterns in Epilepsy Conference Forthcoming
+Graph Neural Networks for Analyzing Eye Fixation Patterns in Epilepsy Conference

 @conference{alavi2025a,